Quasars can Signpost Supermassive Black Hole Binaries: Results

 Finally, we combine these upper limits to estimate the maximum number of genuine binaries in CRTS.
 In each bin we compare the number of binary quasar candidates observed by CRTS, $N_{\mathrm{CRTS}, j}$ to $N_{\mathrm{BQ}, \max, j}$.
 We then weight each candidate according to $w_{i} = \min\left\{1, N_{\mathrm{BQ}, \max, i \in j} / N_{\mathrm{CRTS}, i \in j}\right\}$ so that the weighted sum of candidates in each bin is at most $N_{\mathrm{BQ}, \max, j}$.
 For example, if we find $4$ CRTS candidates in a bin where we expect there to be at most only $2$, each CRTS candidate is assigned a weight of $0.5$.
 This reflects our expectation that $\leq 50 \%$ of those candidates could be genuine binaries.
 The maximum expected number of SMBHBs in CRTS is then $N_{\mathrm{BQ}, \max} = \sum_{i} w_{i}$.

-We find $\lesssim 6$ CRTS candidates are likely to be genuine, at $95 \%$ confidence.
-This is consistent with \citet{kelley_massive_2019}, who found $\lesssim 5$ CRTS candidates may be genuine using hydrodynamic simulations.
+We find $\lesssim 8$ CRTS candidates are likely to be genuine, at $95 \%$ confidence.
+For comparison, \citet{kelley_massive_2019} found $\lesssim 5$ CRTS candidates may be genuine using hydrodynamic simulations.
 Interestingly, the number of binaries in a given frequency interval scales with observation time as $T_{\rm obs}^{8 / 3}$.
 This implies that continued time domain quasar observations will reveal an increasing number of SMBHBs at lower $f_{\mathrm{GW}}$ than is accessible to CRTS.
-For example, if all CRTS quasar light curves are extended by a decade -- such as by Vera C. Rubin LSST \citep{ivezic_lsst_2019} -- we would expect up to $6 \times (19 \; \mathrm{yr})^{8 / 3} / (9 \; \mathrm{yr})^{8 / 3} \approx 44$ genuine binaries to manifest as periodic light curves.
+For example, if all CRTS quasar light curves are extended by a decade -- such as by Vera C. Rubin LSST \citep{ivezic_lsst_2019} -- we would expect up to $8 \times (19 \; \mathrm{yr})^{8 / 3} / (9 \; \mathrm{yr})^{8 / 3} \approx 59$ genuine binaries to manifest as periodic light curves.

 We also find that GWB constraints on the binary quasar population predict at most $\mathcal{O}(10)$ PTA-band SMBHBs above $10^{47} \; \mathrm{erg} \; \mathrm{s}^{-1}$.
 This suggests that the brightest binary quasar candidates are the least likely to host a genuine binary, as these candidates would be associated with the most massive -- and therefore rarest -- SMBHBs.
 Vera C. Rubin LSST will observe much fainter quasars than CRTS (\autoref{fig:mock_quasar_catalog}) -- it will therefore be crucial for constraining the faint binary quasar population.